Menaprocms/menapro/README.md

 ---------
 **Menapro 1.1.2**

 [+] Add changelog to Readme

 [\*] Update jsblocksE.js

 [\*] Use FileHelper::createDirectory instead of mkdir

+[\*] Fixed problem when user lang is different than the active ones.

 [-] Thumbnail function: Exception if file does not exists.